ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 Completed SAP proposal.
 Attempted astropy and scipy curve fitting.

 ### May 3, 2020
-Started SAP essay.
+Started SAP and SPF essay.
 Read about planetary atmospheres.

 ### May 4, 2020
 Worked on SAP and SPF essay.

+### May 5, 2020
+Worked on SAP and SPF essay.
+Resumed thesis writing.